 Student Finance Wales

-- Apply early: The sooner you get your application rolling, the better – plus you'll have extra time to sort out any teething troubles before your course starts.
+- Apply early as the sooner you get your application rolling, the better.
+Plus you'll have extra time to sort out any teething troubles before your course starts.

-- Do your research: try to ask for everything you think you'll need (and are eligible for) up front
+- Do your research and ask for everything you think you'll need (and are eligible for) upfront.

-- Double-check everything before you submit: any bungles now will only delay when you get paid.
+- Double-check everything before you submit!
+Any mistakes now will only delay when you get paid.

-- Don't forget to re-apply for finance each year!
+- Don't forget to re-apply for Student Finance each year.

-- Don't panic if you miss the deadline: You can apply for student finance up to 9 months after the start of the academic year but the longer you leave it, the more of your own cash you'll have to shell out in the meantime.
+- Don't panic if you miss the deadline.
+You can apply for Student Finance up to nine months after the start of the academic year, but the longer you leave it, the more of your own cash you'll have to shell out in the meantime.